-9.5 Torque transfer systems:

-Any system or device the design of which is capable of transferring or diverting torque from a slower to a faster rotating wheel is not permitted.
+- 9.7 Torque transfer systems : - 9.7.1 Electronically controlled differentials are not permitted - 9.7.2 Any system or device the design of which is capable of transferring or diverting torque from a slower to a faster rotating wheel is not permitted. - 9.7.3 Any device which is capable of transferring torque between the principal axes of rotation of the two front wheels is prohibited.